neurips25-eai/neurips25-eai.github.io/participate.md

 Thanks for your interest in the **Embodied Agent Interface Challenge**!

-Follow the instructions below to get started with the **Development Phase** of the EAI Challenge, and most importantly, have fun!
+Follow the instructions below to get started with the **Final Evaluation Phase** of the EAI Challenge, and most importantly, have fun!

 ## 📚 Resources